ibm-ecosystem-engineering/QueryCraft/document/Step 1. Data Ingestion.md

     ![Sample dataset](../image/013.png)

-1. Now specify the file path, including the file name, in the superConfig.ini file under the `DataIngestion` section.
+1. Now specify the file path, including the file name, in the simpleConfig.ini file under the `DataIngestion` section.
 Additionally, indicate the table name that needs to be created in the db2 database.
 If you are using the salary.csv, TheHistoryofBaseball is the right schema.
 Ensuring the right schema is important as the Golden query dataset contains this information in the column db_id.
 This is required to run the context retriever and the execution evaluation service.

 Note: The table may already exist. please use a different table_name.